 One of the fintech companies at the forefront of this effort to sustain British business is challenger bank and GCV portfolio company B-North.

-B-North will offer SME loans between £500,000-£5 million up to 10x faster than incumbent banks, facilitating the growth of small, profitable, British businesses, whilst creating thousands of jobs throughout the UK.
+B-North will look to disrupt the £150bn SME lending market, offering business loans between £500,000-£5 million up to 10x faster than incumbent banks, facilitating the growth of small, profitable, British businesses, whilst creating thousands of jobs throughout the UK.

 Tech – a key player in post-pandemic recovery

 In the wake of the most widespread pandemics in recent generations, technology has played a key role in how we have adjusted to the ‘new normal’, with people cut adrift from the physical world, digital solutions have already become increasingly important for both consumers and businesses.

 International video communications software Zoom stands as testament to that.
 The video conference tool reported a total revenue of $328.2 million in three months leading up to April 2020, a 169% increase on last year’s figures that was largely attributed to increased COVID restrictions limiting social interaction.